wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 == Frequently Asked Questions ==

+= What is a funnel builder? =
+A funnel builder is a powerful tool used to create and manage sales funnels for businesses.
+A sales funnel is the process a customer follows, from first discovering a product to making a purchase.
+With a sales funnel builder, you can easily design and automate each step of this journey, starting from the funnel page, where potential customers first learn about your product, to the checkout page, where they complete the purchase.

+= How to build a funnel for free? =
+To build a funnel for free using the WP Swings One Click Upsell Funnel for WooCommerce plugin, follow these steps:

+1. Install the Free Plugin: Download and install the One Click Upsell Funnel plugin from the WordPress repository.
+2. Create a New Funnel: Navigate to the Upsell Funnels option in your WooCommerce dashboard.
+Click on “Add New Funnel” to start creating a new funnel.
+3. Set Up Funnel Details: Enter the funnel name, choose the target products or categories, and define the offer triggers that will activate the upsell funnel.
+4. Customize the Offer Pages: You can customize the upsell or downsell offer pages, adjusting content, design, and pricing to match your brand’s needs.
+5. Activate and Test: Once your funnel is ready, activate it and test the entire customer journey to ensure everything works as expected.

+= How to create upsell in WooCommerce? =
+Follow these steps to create an upsell funnel in WooCommerce:

+– Go to Funnel List: Find all your created funnels here.
+– Create a New Funnel: Click Create New Funnel and enter details like:
+– Name: Funnel’s name for easy tracking.
+– Min Cart Amount (Premium): Trigger based on cart value.
+– Target Products/Categories: Select specific items or categories.
+– Frequently Bought Offers (Premium): Suggest related products.
+– Add Offers: Include product details like price, image, and redirect pages.
+– Custom Offer Pages: Use shortcodes for personalized pages.
+– Go Live: Disable Sandbox Mode and save changes.

+= What types of Products does the upsell plugin support? = Customers can buy one-click WooCommerce products of the following types:
+Free Version: Simple Products and Variable Products Premium version: Simple, Variable, Bundled, and Subscription products.

+= Can I track the performance of my Upsell Funnels? = Yes, we have Upsell Sales by Funnel Stats that show Individual Funnel Performance metrics such as Trigger Count, Success Count, Offers Viewed, Offers Accepted, Offers Rejected, Offers Pending, Conversion Rate, and Total Sales.

+With the help of these metrics, you can easily figure out how your Upsell funnels are performing and make changes accordingly.

+= What page builders does this plugin support? =
+Most of the major WordPress page builders like Elementor, WPBakery, Divibuilders, Thrive Architect, and other WordPress page builders are supported for creating attractive upsell offers.

 = What is the difference between Order Bump and Upsell in eCommerce? = In eCommerce, both [**Order Bumps and Upsells**](https://wpswings.com/blog/order-bump-vs-upsell/?utm_source=order-bump-org&utm_medium=referral&utm_campaign=blog) are clever ways to increase your sales, but they go about it in different ways:

-- Order Bump: Think of an order bump as a quick and easy offer that pops up during checkout.
+– Order Bump: Think of an order bump as a quick and easy offer that pops up during checkout.
 It’s something small and complementary to what the customer has already added to their cart, like an extra accessory or a simple upgrade.
 It’s usually presented as a checkbox that customers can tick without much thought, making it a seamless add-on.

-- Upsell: An upsell is a little more intentional.
+– Upsell: An upsell is a little more intentional.
 It's about offering your customer a higher-priced version of the product they've already chosen, or perhaps a completely different product that adds more value.
 This is usually presented after they've made their initial purchase decision, either in a follow-up pop-up or on a new page after checkout.

 = What is frequently bought together? =
 Frequently Bought Together typically refers to a carefully selected group of products aimed at increasing revenue for a woocommerce store.
 This feature is commonly used for upselling or cross-selling items, rather than simply showcasing products that are frequently purchased together.